 white orange

-A.
+Α.

 В.

 C.

-d) Key in the code and run it to check all the predictions you made as part of this exercise.
+d) Key in (or copy+paste from GitHub) the code and run it to check all the predictions you made as part of this exercise.

 Explain the differences between indexing, get and pop as techniques to retrieve values from a dictionary.